 Each tool comes with their individual pro’s and cons but the power and overall design remains the same.

-Why You Need An Oscillating Multi-Tool
+Why You Need A Multi-Function Tool

 Think back to the last time you watched an infomercial, the one with the kitchen utensil that does it all.